Emergencies and Hearing Loss – How to Prepare

 - Cleaning tools.
 Hopefully your hearing aids came with a cleaning tool.
 Usually these tools include a small wire loop for removing wax accumulations from the tip of the devices, a brush for clearing dust and other debris from the microphone, and for behind-the-ear devices, a thin plastic line for clearing the tubing.
 We normally would never recommend using anything other than specialized cleaning tools on your hearing aid.
 But in an emergency when you don’t have your cleaning tool, you can use a paper clip in place of the wire loop, a toothbrush for cleaning the microphone and fishing line for clearing the tubing on behind-the-ear devices.
 But remember to never poke the end of a paper clip inside the hearing aid’s tubing.
 Just use it to scrape the surface of the opening.

-- Paper and pen (for those with severe hearing loss, in case someone will need to write in order to communicate).
+- Paper and pen.
+Important for those with severe or profound hearing loss, in case someone will need to write in order to communicate.

 - A list of city, county and state emergency numbers, in addition to close friends and relatives that can help you in case you need assistance.
 These numbers should be on a separate piece of paper, as well as programmed into your cell phone.

-- A back-up or spare pair of hearing aids
+- A back-up or spare pair of hearing aids, if possible.

 Other helpful items include: a battery-powered handheld television with closed captions, a battery-operated radio and an extra cell phone charger that plugs into your car in case you lose electricity.